The PHD Project that changed slope monitoring

 For geotechnical professionals who have recently entered the industry, it could be hard to imagine a time when the only option for slope monitoring was point measurement-based systems, which only provided spot data for a specific moment in time.

-Friction hears from GroundProbe CEO and founder, David Noon, how a PhD project revolutionised slope monitoring.
+Friction hears from GroundProbe CEO and Founder, David Noon, how a PhD project revolutionised slope monitoring.

 Beginning as an industry-funded PhD project at the University of Queensland, Australia, the aim was to develop a system capable of detecting and predicting slope failures without the need for physical access to slope walls as well as providing real-time monitoring with sub-millimetre accuracy.